-- 5.18 Investments may be made at either a fixed rate of interest, or at a variable rate linked to a market interest rate, such as LIBOR, subject to the limits on interest rate exposures below. - 5.19 Liquidity Management: The Authority uses cash flow forecasting spreadsheets to determine the maximum period for which funds may prudently be committed.
-The forecast is compiled on a pessimistic basis, with receipts under-estimated and payments over-estimated to minimise the risk of the Authority being forced to borrow on unfavourable terms to meet its financial commitments.
+- 5.18 Investments may be made at either a fixed rate of interest, or at a variable rate linked to a market interest rate, such as LIBOR, subject to the limits on interest rate exposures set out within the prudential indicators (appendix b). - 5.19 Liquidity Management: The Authority uses cash flow forecasting spreadsheets to determine the maximum period for which funds may prudently be committed.
+The forecast is compiled on a prudent basis to minimise the risk of the Authority being forced to borrow on unfavourable terms to meet its financial commitments.
 Limits on long-term investments are set by reference to the Authority's medium term financial plan and cash flow forecast.